accelbread/flakelight-zig/README.md

 should be a set to a function that takes the package set and returns packages to be added to the main package's nativeBuildInputs and the to the devshell.

+`zigToolchain` allows changing the zig and zls packages used.
+It can be set to a function that takes the package set and returns an attrset with attrs for zig and zls.

 ## Configured options

 Sets `package` to the zig project at the flake source.